Football coaching legend Richard Sanchez takes over Santa Rita's program

 The following year, the Blue Devils went 10-2 and made an appearance in the Class 4A state quarterfinals.

 Sunnyside went on to play in the state championship game four times, and won titles in both 2001 and 2003.
 The Blue Devils reached the postseason 14 times in Sanchez’s 18 seasons.
-During the five seasons before Sanchez took over the Blue Devils’ football program, Sunnyside went 27-26 and only had won one postseason game since 1982.
+In the five years before Sanchez took over the Blue Devils’ football program, Sunnyside went 27-26 and only had won one postseason game since 1982.

-“I think he’s going to be a great fit and our kids deserve somebody who’s willing to put the time in and willing to teach them the right way and do the right things and share his experiences with them,” he said.
+“I think he’s going to be a great fit and our kids deserve somebody who’s willing to put the time in and willing to teach them the right way and do the right things and share his experiences with them.”